madlax19/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 slug: /
 ---

-Building on top of the the Stream Chat API, the Stream Chat iOS component library includes everything you need to build feature-rich and high-functioning chat user experiences out of the box.
-The library includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
-The library supports:
+Building on top of the the Stream Chat API, the Stream Chat iOS component libraries include everything you need to build feature-rich and high-functioning chat user experiences out of the box.

+We have a component libraries available for both UIKit and SwiftUI.
+Each library includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
+The libraries supports:

 - Rich media messages
 - Reactions